AllisonXinyuan/AllisonXinyuan/README.md

 Hi, I'm Allison (Xinyuan) Zhang 👋

-Seed Investor | Based in Palo Alto & Beijing

-Background

-Co-founded Tatto, a location-based social app in London right after graduation

-Now a seed investor in early-stage AI — particularly AI applications, agentic infra, and robotics
+Right after university, I co-founded Tatto, a location-based social app in London.
+Now I’m a seed investor focused on early-stage AI — especially AI applications, agent infra, and robotics.

-Open Source

-Co-founded EvalSys

-Shipped MCP Mark and currently exploring multi-agent systems
+I’m committed to the open-source community and co-founded EvalSys, where we shipped MCP Mark and are currently exploring multi-agent systems.

-Trading

-Amateur quant trader running own strategies

-Trading digital assets since 2014

-Outside Work

-🧗 Rock climbing | 🎌 Anime | 🎵 Guqin (traditional Chinese instrument)

-Let’s connect

-I’m always up for chatting with AI builders, traders, and open-source contributors 📧 xinyuanyy@gmail.com
+On the side, I run my own quant strategies and have been trading digital assets since 2014.

+Outside of work, I enjoy rock climbing, anime, and playing the Guqin (a traditional Chinese instrument).

+I split my time between Palo Alto and Beijing, and I’m always happy to meet new friends — whether you’re building in AI, into trading, or curious about EvalSys.
+📧 xinyuanyy@gmail.com